amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 - **Missing env file**: Run `./scripts/supabase/provision_lane_env.sh <lane>` on the runner.
 - **Weak password warning**: Re-run the provisioning script with a stronger password or edit the env file directly.
 - **Compose failures**: Ensure Docker can pull the digest-pinned images listed in `ops/supabase/images.lock.json`.
 - **Missing or stale image pins**: Run `./scripts/supabase/refresh_image_pins.sh` to sync the lock file, then reprovision the lane env.
+The script will attempt to select the latest compatible Docker Hub tag when the exact version is unavailable.
 - **Missing image variables (e.g. `VECTOR_IMAGE`)**: Re-run `./scripts/supabase/provision_lane_env.sh <lane> --random-pg-password`
   to refresh the lane env file from the lock file.
 - **Kong not healthy**: Review logs via `docker compose -f ops/supabase/docker-compose.yml logs kong` with the lane env sourced.